Tell me about yourself--why are you a wedding photographer?

 I believe the relationship between the photographer and the couple is one of the most important factors in creating beautiful images, and I book a limited number of weddings per year so I can give my clients the time, attention, and creative energy they need.
 Before booking a wedding date, I require a consultation so we can both decide if we are the right fit.
 To schedule your consultation, please email me.

-If I’m already booked for your date, or if one of us determines we aren’t the right fit, I still want you to find an incredible photographer!
+If I’m already booked for your date, I still want you to find an incredible photographer!
 For my top tips on choosing the right wedding photographer, see this post.

 What is a “First Look” and should I have one?